Stocks dip, yields fly as blowout data raises rate forecasts

-The S&P 500 was 0.4% lower in morning trading after the Labor Department said employers added 467,000 jobs last month, triple economists' forecasts.
+The S&P 500 was 0.2% higher in afternoon trading after the Labor Department said employers added 467,000 jobs last month, triple economists' forecasts.
 Some economists were even expecting a loss of jobs amid January's surge in coronavirus infections because of the omicron variant.

 Treasury yields leaped immediately following the jobs report’s release, tracking forecasts that the Fed will hike short-term interest rates more aggressively than earlier expected.
 The two-year yield, which tends to move with expectations for the Fed’s actions, jumped to its highest level since the start of the pandemic and is more than double what it was two months ago.